-“Solidarity is the lifeblood of the European project.
+Solidarity is the lifeblood of the European project.
 Through their participation in that project and their citizenship of European Union, Member States and their nationals have obligations as well as benefits, duties as well as rights.
 Sharing in the European ‘demos’ is not a matter of looking through the Treaties and the secondary legislation to see what one can claim.
 It also requires one to shoulder collective responsibilities and (yes) burdens to further the common good.

 Respecting the ‘rules of the club’ and playing one’s proper part in solidarity with fellow Europeans cannot be based on a penny-pinching cost-benefit analysis along the lines (familiar, alas, from Brexiteer rhetoric) of ‘what precisely does the EU cost me per week and what exactly do I personally get out of it?’
 Such self-centredness is a betrayal of the founding fathers’ vision for a peaceful and prosperous continent.
 It is the antithesis of being a loyal Member State and being worthy, as an individual, of shared European citizenship.
-If the European project is to prosper and go forward, we must all do better than that.”
+If the European project is to prosper and go forward, we must all do better than that.

-The power of the “influence of ideas” means that AGs provide not only legal guidance, but a theoretical richness, and constitutional aspiration, to consideration of the law.
+The power of the “influence of ideas” means that AGs provide not only technical legal guidance, but help shape the foundations, principles, and direction of the law.
+When it comes to Union citizenship case law, AG Sharpston in particular has contributed a theoretical richness, an imaginative intellectualism, and a compelling constitutional call to arms.